Camco Eaz-Lift TR3 600 weight distribution hitch

 Camco has done a really good job with this hitch design.

-I much prefer it to what I had before for so many reasons, including silent operation, ease of installation and use and build quality.
-Clearly they have been listening to customers in designing this product.
+I much prefer it to what I had before for so many reasons, including silent operation, ease of installation, use and build quality.
+Clearly, they have been listening to customers in designing this product.

 If you’re looking for a hitch that does a really good job of handling the load, providing good weight distribution and sway control, and operating in a quiet and effective manner, I am quite pleased with the Camco Eaz-Lift TR3 weight distribution hitch.